Review of Born, Darkly by Trisha Wolfe

 “We’re monsters.
 And our love is this monstrous thing that will devour us.”

 If you’re in the mood for an unconventional love story where the psychologist falls for a serial killer then Born, Darkly is the perfect fit.
 Also, it helps if you love all things sick and twisted that tend to decimate the boundaries of ethics.
-It’s a messed up ride.
-I hope you have a shocking ol’ time.
+Let’s just say Trisha Wolfe is a master at creating complex, morally ambiguous characters with some disturbing philosophies.

 Books Like Born, Darkly by Trisha Wolfe